lmammino/loige.co/astro/src/content/posts/2016-08-29_react-on-the-server-for-beginners-build-a-universal-react-and-node-app/index.md

   - node-js
   - react
   - collaboration
+description: This article explains how to build a simple Universal JavaScript application using React, React Router and Express.
+It shows how to implement server side rendering with React and Node.js to create an isomorphic app.
 ---

 I recently wrote a new article in collaboration with one of my favourite web development websites: the amazing [Scotch.io](https://scotch.io/).